The Australian Dollar, sometimes called the ‘Aussie’, occupies a unique position in the world of currency trading.

 The two charts below show how the AUD/USD pair trades with the USD price of commodities, with the top chart showing the AUD/USD, and the second the Wisdom Constant Commodity fund that tracks the Constant Commodity Index, which is the US Dollar value of a range of commodities.

-Like any currency pair, there are a number of economic factors to keep an eye on when you consider your next trade.
-The economic statistics listed below aren’t an exhaustive list, but are a good place to start.
+Like any currency pair, there are some economic factors to keep an eye on when you consider your next trade.
+The economic statistics listed below aren’t an exhaustive list but are a good place to start.

 The Chinese growth story rests heavily on industrial production.
 That is why the Chinese Purchasing Manager Index is important to pay attention to.
 Any reading above 50 indicates an expansion, but market expectations are key to trading any data.

-Much like the CPI in the USA, the RBA watches a number of inflation figures to guide its policy decisions.
+Much like the CPI in the USA, the RBA watches some inflation figures to guide its policy decisions.
 The same ideas apply, with higher inflation creating the need for rate increases, and low inflation allowing the RBA to pursue a looser monetary policy.